Liger (film): Critical reception

-Liger received negative reviews from critics.
+Liger received negative reviews from critics and was declared a cringe-fest.

 Neeshita Nyayapati of The Times Of India rated the film 2 out of 5 stars and wrote, "It's ironic that Liger is asked to focus multiple times in the film, but the script itself lacks the same focus."
 Janani K of India Today rated the film 2 out of 5 stars and wrote, "Liger is a convoluted sports drama with a lacklustre story.
 In other words, Liger is a wasted opportunity."
-Arvind V of Pinkvilla rated the film 2 out of 5 stars and wrote, "The performances are mixed at best.
-Vijay Deverakonda is measured and earnest."
 Sonil Dedhia of News 18 rated the film 1.5 out of 5 stars and wrote, "Liger seems so long that by the end, I started feeling why did I get into this Aafat."
 She also called Deverakonda's performance as repetitive and tiresome.
 Sudhir Srinivasan of The New Indian Express rated the film 1.5 out of 5 stars and called it 'a crossbreed between cringe and cliché.'
 He added, "The kicks and punches in Puri Jagannadh's weakly written Liger seem directed at us."
 A reviewer for Bollywood Hungama rated the film 1.5 out of 5 stars and wrote, "On the whole, Liger fails to impress due to its silly and bizarre narrative and poor writing.
 At the box office, it will have a tough time attracting the audience to cinemas."